Authors A - Z

 —Joseph Gorlitzan, poet, critic, and translator

 These gems illuminate the pathway out of the abyss.
 The intellectual rigor, the lyricism, the depth of feeling of these poems is an extraordinary achievement.
-This book is the pulse of life in an increasingly moribund culture.
+The reader will find in this book a marvelous affirmation of life.

 —Alan Silver, painter

-—Mehdi Belhaj Kacem is a philosopher and writer.
-Recent works include: L’esprit du nihilisme: une ontologique de l’histoire; Inesthetique et mi-mesis: Badiou, Lacoue-Labarthe et la question de l’art; and Algebra de la tragedie.
-In addition, he is the translator of Dante’s La vita nuova and Petrarch’s Trionfi
+—Mehdi Belhaj Kacem, philosopher and writer.
+Recent works include: L’esprit du nihilisme: une ontologique de l’Histoire; Inesthetique et mimesis: Badiou, Lacoue-Labarthe et la question de l’art; and Algebra de la tragedie.
+In addition, he is the translator of Dante’s La vita nuova and Petrarch’s Trionfi.

 Happiness emerges on a sudden; it does not conform to expectations, is no epistemic construction, and is not divorced from melancholy.
 Such is the import of these jazzy and literate poems from the heart.